 The NSI Architecture ascribes the management of low level Transport Plane components to an NSA function called the Network Resource Manager (NRM).
 The NSA is responsible for the high level interactions between Networks via the NSI Protocol.
 The NRM is shown as the green part of the NSA in Figure 6.

+It is important to note here that the arrangement of NSI interfaces between NSAs is not necessarily congruent with the connectivity between Networks.

 Figure 6: NSA connectivity and Network connectivity are independent

+It is important to note that there are two levels of topology recognized by the NSI Architecture: the inter-domain topology which is concerned with describing the global topology of Networks, and the intra-domain topology concerned with the transport resources within the Network.
 The formal representation of Network-internal topology is out of scope for the NSI.
 However, the inter-Network topology plays an important role defining how the NSI service plane interacts to establish global service reach.
+Therefore, we discuss topology here in order to define key concepts that the NSI relies upon to function.

 NSI supports the administrative grouping of transport layer resources into a single topology object called a Network.
 At the transport plane layer, Networks interconnect with other Networks via edge constructs called Ports, as in the NML Node.
 However, at the NSI inter-Network level, these are logical constructs and may not have a direct physical analog in the transport plane.
 NSI Ports differentiate inter-domain transport links originating or terminating in a particular Network.
 It is the responsibility of the NSAs to define a valid mapping function to relate the inter-Network relationships to the actual transport devices.